City of Oxford College: Subjects and courses

 Higher education (HE) is delivered across the Activate Learning group.
 Different HE programmes are delivered at the different colleges.

-The group delivers higher education (university-level) programmes in art and design, business, care, computing, engineering, furniture, motorsports, policing and sports coaching.
-These programmes include HNDs, foundation degrees and honours degrees.
+The group delivers higher education (university-level) programmes in art and design, business, care, computing, engineering, furniture, motorsports, policing, and sports coaching.
+These programs include HNDs, foundation degrees, and honours degrees.

 The group also delivers the PGCE teaching and training qualification.

-The foundation degree (Level 5) and honours degree (Level 6) programmes are delivered in partnership with local universities, which include Oxford Brookes University and Bucks New University.
+The foundation degree (Level 5) and honours degree (Level 6) programmes are delivered in partnership with local universities.

-At City of Oxford College there are HE programmes in art and design, business, care, furniture, policing and sports coaching.